ntclark/PostScript/Readme.md

 a replacement for GhostScript while at the same time forming the foundation upon which I might realize my much more important lifetime passion[^1].

 [^1]: Okay, yes, I benefited from GhostScript and from the efforts of those people who put it together.
 I **did** use it in my own software for electronic signature capture.
-However, like ALL Open Source Software, the amount of effort you're probably goint to spend getting what you want out of it is, in the fullness of time, way more than if you had just started from scratch.
-In any case, the only value I've *ever* found with OS software is learning "how" something works by example, even if it is badly written.
-Both sloppy disorganized software **and** horribly bad or overcomplicated documentation on how an algorithm should work contribute mightily to the high cost of software development.
-And, *please* don't say "re-invent the wheel", that will make me puke.
+However, like ALL Open Source Software, the amount of effort you're probably going to spend getting what you want out of it is, in the fullness of time, way more than if you had just started from scratch.
+In any case, the only value I've *ever* found with OS software is learning "how" something works by example, even if it is badly written and incredibly hard to follow.
+Both sloppy disorganized software **and** horribly bad or overcomplicated documentation on how an algorithm should work contribute mightily to the high cost of software development. *Please* don't say "re-inventing the wheel", that will make me puke.

 ## My lifetime passion

-<u>To finally and completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</u>
+<style="text-align:center;">To finally and completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</style>

 In my 43 years of deep technical software language; platform; techniques; that is, everything involved in the production of software; experience - I have never been able to fathom why on EARTH the software implementations I have encountered are considered "acceptable" when they (<b>all of them</b>) are SO sloppy, absolutely fraught with bugs,